Qazius/Type-Mimic/README.md

 ## about

-mimics human-realistic typing with balanced delays or intervals between unique characters and supports complex text like code
+typing bot that mimics human-realistic typing with balanced delays or intervals between unique characters and supports complex text like code

 for example, with the following text from [Hacker Typer](https://hackertyper.com/):